 Termites in Florida are a huge burden on homeowners.
 Because termites are hidden in wood or underground, detection is hard.
 And by the time a Florida homeowner becomes aware of a termite infestation the damage has already been done.

 A common question people ask before moving to Florida “Are termites a big problem in Florida?”
 Based on my research, I believe termites to be one of Florida’s worst pest problems.
-Every Florida homeowner should be aware of the termite threat, the damage they can cause in homes, and how to get rid of them.
+Every Florida homeowner should be aware of the termite threat, the damage they can cause in Florida homes, and how to get rid of them.

 Termites in Florida